 Book/Movie: The Lord of The Rings

-As I’ve said before for some reason, Sauron is an important icon of focus.
-He keeps his eye trained on the most important thing at all times, and rarely gets distracted.
+As I’ve said before, for some reason, Sauron is an essential icon of focus.
+He always keeps his eye trained on the most important thing and rarely gets distracted.

-But… if your most important thing involves enslaving the entire world and ruling with a brutal iron fist, may I suggest you table that particular goal for now and focus on something else.
+But… if your most important thing involves enslaving the entire world and ruling with a brutal iron fist, maybe consider re-evaluating your goals.

 4. Pennywise – Laughter is the best medicine